-15. What are the Dental Board's performance targets/expectations for its licensing2 program?
+16. What are the Dental Board's performance targets/expectations for its licensing2 program?
 Is the Board meeting those expectations?
 If not, what is the Board doing to improve performance?

-California Code of Regulations (CCR), 1061 Permit Processing Times provides for the maximum amount of time the Board has to notify an applicant that their application or permit is complete or deficient, what information may be outstanding, as well as the maximum period of time from filing of a completed application to a permit or licensing decision.
+CCR § 1061 Permit Processing Times, provides for the maximum amount of time the Board has to notify an applicant that their application or permit is complete or deficient, what information may be outstanding, and provides the maximum period of time from the filing of a completed application to a permit or licensing decision.

 As stated in the regulation, issuance of a dental license should be completed within 90 days of receipt of a completed application with renewal applications completed within 30 to 90 days.
-The Dental Board is meeting and exceeding these expectations, with initial licensure averaging 15 days in 2014 and 43 days for renewals for dentists.
+The Dental Board is meeting and exceeding these expectations; in 2014, for dentists, initial licensure is averaging 15 days, and renewals, 43 days.